COTT contributors, staff and inspirational leaders

 Dave Cavenaugh, Government Relations

-Based in COTT headquarters on Capitol Hill in Washington DC, Dave Cavenaugh came to COTT in 1998 and, bringing his years of Capital Hill experience to bear, was an important part of the Ricky Ray Hemophilia Relief Fund Act becoming law.
-Dave has years of experience in community health centers, Ryan White and other AIDS legislation and programs, and federal health care programs and initiatives.
-He currently coordinates COTT’s legislative and regulatory initiatives, projects and programs while co-producing our bi-weekly Washington Update.
-He can be reached at our D.C. office by email or at 1-(800) 488-2688 (488-COTT).
+Based in COTT headquarters on Capitol Hill in Washington DC, Dave Cavenaugh came to COTT in 1998 and, bringing his years of Capitol Hill experience to bear, was an important part of the Ricky Ray Hemophilia Relief Fund Act becoming law.
+Dave has years of experience in community health centers, Ryan White and other AIDS legislation and programs, and federal healthcare programs and initiatives.
+He formerly coordinated COTT’s legislative and regulatory initiatives, projects and programs while co-producing our bi-weekly Washington Update.
+Dave retired from COTT in 2012.

 John Rider, National Community Advocate

 Based in the area where COTT was founded and has its historical roots, greater Boston, John came to COTT in 1995 with the daunting task of having to attempt to fill the shoes previously occupied by founding member Tom Fahey.
 Fahey, a social worker by trade, set the standard for community based peer advocacy and support work.
-John has done an excellent job of meeting the Fahey standard.
-John has also placed his stamp on the program, bringing to bear years of work in the Quaker community as well as the peace movement and other struggles for change, human rights and social justice.
+John did an excellent job of meeting the Fahey standard.
+John placed his stamp on the program, bringing to bear years of work in the Quaker community as well as the peace movement and other struggles for change, human rights and social justice.
 John is known throughout the entire hemophilia community and has been a solid advocate for many individuals and families.
-He can be reached at our Peer Advocacy & Support toll-free line 1-(800) 582-3803.
+John retired from COTT in 2010.